cityjson/RhinoCityJSON/README.md

 * 3D BAG does not include all the data the Normal bag has included.
 * Template handling is untested.
-* Many materials importing can be extremely slow (This sadly is an issue with Rhino).
+* Material importing can be extremely slow (This sadly is an issue with Rhino).
 * Textures are not supported.
 * Rhino data can not be exported to the CityJSON format.